space-wizards/website-content/content/post/23-02-27-progress-report-39.md

 - Fixed rich text wrapping. *Contributed by PJB3005*
 - Added ban list window for admins. *Contributed by DrSmugleaf*
 - Fixed a rounding error which would cause certain parts in machine upgrades to not work.
 This has mostly affected the artifact analyzer. *Contributed by EmoGarbage404*
-- Combat mode no longer disables alt-clicking. *Contributed by ElectroJr*
+- Combat mode no longer disables alt-clicking. *Contributed by ElectroSR*
 - The savage magnet now has functional LED lights. *Contributed by JustinTrotter*
 - Fixed LOOC chat prefix not working.
-Now messages starting starting with "(" just be interpreted as LOOC chat. *Contributed by ElectroJr*
+Now messages starting starting with "(" just be interpreted as LOOC chat. *Contributed by ElectroSR*
-- Origin station has been pulled temporarily due to needing re-review. *Contributed by moonheart08*
+- Origin station has been pulled temporarily due to needing re-review. *Contributed by moony*
 - Fixes an issue where teleporting would happen if someone raised a riot shield . *Contributed by keronshb*
 - Eswords can damage windows now. *Contributed by GoodWheatley*
 - You can't turn chameleon hat into cat ears. *Contributed by Macoron*